MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

  - **Update channel:** Choose **Semi-Annual Enterprise Channel** for the installation package for the broad group
 2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **config-pilot-SEC.xml** in the **\\\Server\Share\M365** folder.

 This configuration file is used to download Office installation files and then deploy them to the broad group.
-The settings are exactly the same as the first configuration file, except the update channel is set to Semi-Annual Enterprise Channel ("Broad").
+The settings are exactly the same as the first configuration file, except the update channel is set to Semi-Annual Enterprise Channel.

 ## Step 4: Deploy Office to the pilot group